bzsasson/claude-mcp-server-gateway/README.md

 ### Requirements
 - Python 3.11+ (for MCP Python SDK)
-- Claude Desktop, Claude Code, or Cline
+- Claude Desktop, Claude Code, or Cline/Roo
 - MCP servers you want to use

 ### Install